Artist in Residence Alumni

 Adrianna “Boo” Alejo Sorondo

-Adrianna Alejo Sorondo is a mixed media artist and anthropologist from Fresno, CA. living and working in San Francisco.
-Focusing on ritual and genetic memory, her work highlights the spiritual and physical resilience of people over time through the tending of gardens, turning poison into medicine.
+Adrianna Alejo Sorondo is a mixed media artist and anthropologist from Fresno, CA, living in San Francisco.
+Her ritual and genetic memory work highlights resilience through garden tending—turning poison into medicine.

 Emily Benz